GSA/fpki-guides/_announcements/01_microsoft_constraint.md

 To read detailed information on certificate stores, logical views, physical views, and registry locations: [Managing Certificates with Certificate Stores](https://msdn.microsoft.com/en-us/library/windows/desktop/aa386971(v=vs.85).aspx){:target="_blank"}

 ### 7. Do I need to change any trust property for COMMON managed by group policy objects?
 No, trust properties are not set by group policy objects.
-If your agency currently distributes the Federal Common Policy CA through a group policy object, no change is needed.
+If your agency currently distributes COMMON through a group policy object, no change is needed.

 ### 8. What Windows versions are affected?
 All Windows versions from Vista forward are affected.